CHBToken/chbtokenV5.x/README.md

 This transaction fee goes back to CHBToken to support the CHBToken Chain.

-Where does the cost for CHBTokenDoc insertion go?
+Where does the cost for CHBTPaygate insertion go?
 ===========================
-The fees for CHBTokenDoc document insertion are used for:
+The fees for CHBTPaygate document insertion are used for:
 *  Supporting server hosting costs
 *  Maintaining server infrastructure
 *  Supporting future development
 *  Supporting running cost for the CHBToken Company
 *  Provide an income to the CHBToken developers

-The fees for CHBTokenDoc are not burned and are used as described above.
+The fees for CHBTPaygate are not burned and are used as described above.

 Companies
 ===========================

-If your company would like to operate your own internal version of CHBTokenDoc for your document storage needs, we can provide the following options:
+If your company would like to operate your own internal version of CHBTPaygate for your document storage needs, we can provide the following options:

-We would provide you with access to the CHBTokenDoc source code along with the following information:
+We would provide you with access to the CHBTPaygate source code along with the following information:
-*  Access to the Github Repository of CHBTokenDoc
+*  Access to the Github Repository of CHBTPaygate
 *  Install and setup instructions
 *  API documentation
 *  Access to the 1MB encryption functionality
-*  4 hrs online support (via phone or other medium such as skype) to set up CHBTokenDoc within your company
+*  4 hrs online support (via phone or other medium such as skype) to set up CHBTPaygate within your company

-The cost for an internal CHBTokenDoc License and right to use it without limitation within your company can be requested by using the contact form on https://chbt.ch.
+The cost for an internal CHBTPaygate License and right to use it without limitation within your company can be requested by using the contact form on https://chbt.ch.

-An internal usage licence however does not grant you the right to repackage, resell or otherwise redistribute CHBTokenDoc as your own.
+An internal usage licence however does not grant you the right to repackage, resell or otherwise redistribute CHBTPaygate as your own.
 You can however fully customise it to fit your internal needs.
-This means that you can also customize CHBToken to link into your internal CHBTokenDoc solution.
+This means that you can also customize CHBToken to link into your internal CHBTPaygate solution.

 Development Process
 ===========================